d3folt-cmd/yalantis_test/README.md

 # Yalantis_test
-Test task for Yalantis school on Pyhton, Flask, SQLite
+Test task for Yalantis school on Pyhton using Flask, SQLite